eagle-io/docs/source/intro/overview/index.rst

 |icon-location| Location
 	Locations are special containers used to associate data with a geographical location.
 	Locations can be created inside Workspaces and Groups.

+|icon-dash| Dashboard
+	Dashboards allow users to create customised views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.

 |icon-datasource| Data Source
 	Data Sources automatically acquire or receive timeseries data using a variety of different transport options.
 Connect to a :term:`data logger` or collect data from files.
 Data Sources can be created inside Locations only.